-s soon as the Christmas decorations are stored away, most Barranquilleros start thinking about only one thing: Carnival.
-They start crafting their costumes, rehearsing their choreographies and planning for the best way to live and enjoy the festivities that take place all over town.
+As soon as Christmas decorations are stored away, most Barranquilleros start thinking about only one thing: Carnival.
+They begin to craft their costumes, rehearse the dances and plan for the best way to live and enjoy the festivities that take place all over town.

-The actual Carnival celebrations don’t start for another 4 weeks, but since this is serious business all kinds of announcements about themes, queens & kings, and practice times began popping out all over the place early this week.
-And just yesterday, we got to watch El Bando de Antaño (the parade of yesteryear), which marks the beginning of pre-Carnival festivities.
+The real Carnival celebrations don’t start for another four weeks.
+But since this is serious business; all kinds of announcements about themes, queens & kings, and rehearsals, began popping out all over the place this week.
+Just yesterday, we got to watch El Bando de Antaño (the parade of yesteryear), which marks the beginning of pre-Carnival festivities.

-This year, El Bando de Antaño took place on San Sebastian’s day (January 20th), the traditional date for the beginning of the festivities and it payed homage to Barranquilla’s Carnival queens of the years 1987 and 1962.
+This year, El Bando de Antaño took place on San Sebastian’s day (January 20th), the traditional date for the beginning of the festivities.
+It payed homage to Barranquilla‘s Carnival queens of 1987 and 1962.
 Since the purpose of this event is to bring back memories of past celebrations, there were also many classic cars on show in the parade.